 WTD is a timely opportunity to discuss, update or establish your organization’s VTE policy.
 Preventing clots is a patient safety issue and should be a standard of care for all hospitalized patients.
 Policies should engage all staff involved in patient care and strive for high compliance.
 While there is no universal policy on VTE prevention, several models exist.

-Sampling of VTE Guidelines
+VTE Guidelines & Resources

 - Antithrombotic Therapy and Prevention of Thrombosis, 9th Edition (American College of Chest Physicians Evidence-Based Clinical Practice Guidelines, 2012)